Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • “We’ve always done it this way”

-The Way Out: Structured process.
+The way out: A structured process.
 Weighted criteria.
 Documented decisions.

-Before making your next IT decision, ask yourself these questions:
+Before you make your next IT decision, ask yourself these questions:

 Define what you need before someone shows you what they want to sell.
 Otherwise, the vendor sets the agenda.